-How is it that I have a nine- and almost 11-year-old?
-I know, it sounds cliche.
+How is it that I have an eight, ten, and almost 12-year-old?
+I know, it sounds cliché.
 But I blinked, and it happened.
 So, what do you gift this age group besides sporting equipment, bath bombs, and video games?
 I found some incredible toys for 8 to 12-year-olds that will help make your gift-giving feel more doable.
 And remember, age is simply a guide.

 Quick soap box